 Along this same line, a tasting at a prestigious winery in Napa is a heady occasion, but you’ll likely be chatting with a hired hand in the tasting room, whereas you could perhaps learn more by speaking directly with a hands-on winemaker if you stayed closer to home.
 Sure, I’ve had some great experiences tasting in palatial wineries in Napa.
 But I’ve had equally great experiences talking to a guy like Jim Law of Linden Vineyards who was busting his ass in a pair of rubber boots while proving that Virginia can produce terrific wine within an hour of my house.

-Our ongoing economic difficulties have blown in a lot of dark clouds, but they show some silver linings.
-For example, many restaurants have been hurting (or shuttered) since 2008, but millions of people have finally learned to cook for themselves since then, and countless families that were formerly dispersed every night are now dining together.
+Our Covid-related economic difficulties have blown in a lot of dark clouds, but they show some silver linings.
+For example, many restaurants have been hobbled or gone out of business altogether since March, but millions of people have finally learned to cook for themselves since then, and countless families that were formerly dispersed every night are now dining together (and hopefully enjoying that more often than not).
 Likewise, many big-ticket wines are now languishing on store shelves, but a lot of little-known wines that were formerly eclipsed are finally enjoying their day in the sun.
 My experience suggests that turning one’s attention from the Big-Ticket to the Little-Known isn’t much of a sacrifice…and can actually be a hell of a lot more fun.